 DeLonghi Eletta vs Magnifica XS

 The Magnifica XS is an entry-level machine from the DeLonghi super-automatic range.
 Although it’s always worth checking the prices as they’re all priced independently and you can sometimes get a Dinamica or basic Eletta model cheaper.

 If you aren’t the best at working out tech (or are frequently too sleepy/decaffeinated to make sense of it), then the Magnifica XS is not a great coffee machine.
 It doesn’t have LCD displays, instead, it relies entirely on buttons, dials, and LEDs for customization.
 So, it’s much easier to make a mistake and you need to pay attention.

 The milk frothing on the Magnifica XS is also manual.
 Although it does come with a cappuccino “tip” for the frother that works pretty well – it is marketed as a cappuccino machine, after all.

-For the money, we’d want a nicer design.
-Whilst there is nothing actually wrong with the design, the DeLonghi Eletta just isn’t as aesthetically pleasing as that of a Jura machine.
-Maybe we’re being overly fussy, but when you’re shelling out around the $2000 mark, it’s not a huge ask.
+For the money, we’d prefer more customization made simpler.
+It’s not even close to the ease of use of a Jura machine.
+Maybe we’re being overly fussy, but when you’re shelling out around the $1500 mark, it’s not a huge ask.